 Viasat takes a somewhat different approach.
 Viasat plans typically have much higher thresholds before they implement any reductions in speed.
 Typically, the costs are higher for the larger Viasat plans.

 Once you reach the limit of your plan’s data, Viasat will reduce your speed when the network is congested, but performance may not be impacted at all in non-peak times.
 Another measure Viasat uses to control data usage for their customers is to limit the resolution of video downloads to “small screen” quality on their lowest plans, or SD quality on mid-tier plans.
 For the occasional Netflix streamer, on their lowest-cost plan, this means the picture quality is poor if displaying on a regular TV.

 Both Viasat and HughesNet users, even those on the lowest data plans, regularly use over 100 GB of data, far more than their base plan allows.
 Their approaches to how they control the data usages are different, the outcomes are similar.

 How you use the internet has to be considered when evaluating HughesNet plans.
 Plan

 HughesNet works great for general web browsing, social media, and light streaming, but you need to choose a plan that is appropriate for how much you’ll be streaming, and how many users.
 Remember, all the plans deliver the same speed, it’s the amount of data before any throttling that changes.

-- If you are a light user in a 1-2-person household, occasionally streaming Netflix or similar, a few hours per week, the 10 GB plan should be OK.
-They start at $49.99 per month for the first 6 months depending on your specific area.
+- If you are a light user in a 1-2-person household, occasionally streaming Netflix or similar, a few hours per week, the 15 GB plan should be OK.

-- Larger families or heavy users should consider the 30 GB or 50 GB plans.
+- Larger families or heavy users should consider the 100 GB plans.

 You can see the exact plan specifications at your address here.